gossip-ink/gossip/README.md

 ### Overview: Word Cloud mode

 *Word Cloud* mode use traditional word cloud algorithm to layout each slides which let the audience quickly familiarize or review the general content of the entire slide.
-It is also helpful when the audience asks the presenter a question about specific slide, beacuse presenter needn't to scroll the mousewheel to find the specific slide.
+It is also helpful when the audience asks the presenter a question about specific slide, because presenter needn't to scroll the mouse wheel to find the specific slide.

 ## Limitations